kootsoop/frequency/matlab/ericj1/README.md

 Note: Eric was Minister of Algorithms at Intel.
 [Really.](http://www.ericjacobsen.org/icard.htm)

-Note: Eric is now at Abineau Communications.
+Note: Eric was at Abineau Communications.